RenderKit/embree/doc/src/api/rtcSetGeometryEnableFilterFunctionFromArguments.md

 #### NAME

+    rtcSetGeometryEnableFilterFunctionFromArguments - enables
-    rtcSetGeometryEnableFilterFunctionFromArguments - enabled argument filter functions for the geometry
+      argument filter functions for the geometry

 #### SYNOPSIS

     #include <embree4/rtcore.h>

+    void rtcSetGeometryEnableFilterFunctionFromArguments(
-    void rtcSetGeometryEnableFilterFunctionFromArguments(RTCGeometry geometry, bool enable);
+       RTCGeometry geometry, bool enable);

 #### DESCRIPTION

-This function enables the filter function passed through `RTCIntersectArguments` or `RTCOccludedArguments` to the intersect and occluded queries.
-If enable is true the argument filter function is enabled for the geometry, or disabled otherwise.
+This function enables invokation the filter function passed through `RTCIntersectArguments` or `RTCOccludedArguments` to the intersect and occluded queries.
+If enable is true the argument filter function invokation is enabled for the geometry or disabled otherwise.

 The argument filter function invokation can also get enforced for each geometry by using the